(This list has been updated for 2018.)

 Getting a pair of new gym shoes is the classic purchase dilemma.
-If you’re hitting the gym for weight training, you tend to spend some time on the treadmill too.
-So which type of shoe do you buy – one which is running oriented or a shoe designed specifically for training or lifting?
+If you’re hitting the gym for weight training, you spend some time on the treadmill too.
+So what kind of shoe do you buy – one which is running oriented or a shoe designed specifically for training and lifting?

-Buying a pure-play training shoe might offer the stability you need, but could prove clunky during runs.
-In the same vein, a soft running shoe might be more comfortable, but could lack the level of support required for weight training sessions.
+Buying a pure-play training shoe offers all the stability you need, but could prove clunky during runs.
+Conversely, a soft running shoe is more comfortable but lacks the level of support required for weight training sessions.

 That said, there’s always a middle ground for everything, and that’s what this guide is about.
 We’ll help you find a shoe which delivers all-around performance in the gym.
 The following is our selection criteria; this applies to the shoes on the list in varying degrees.
 Since our list is not exhaustive, you can also apply it to other shoes not mentioned here:

-1. The shoe should have a minimum heel drop of 6 mm.
-When weight training, the higher the drop/lift (10-12 mm), the better it is.
+1. The shoe should have a minimum heel drop of 4 mm: When weight training, the higher the drop/lift (10-12 mm), the better it is.

 2. A firm and stable midsole with a full ground contact outsole: Have you seen a professional powerlifting shoe?
 It is super-firm with zero roll and a full contact outsole.
 This is the reason why casual sneakers like the Chuck Taylor, Vans, and skate shoes perform so well in the gym.
-Since we have to consider running too, we’ll tone down the hardness aspect a bit, but still stick to stable shoes.
+Since we have to consider running too, we’ll tone down the hardness preference a bit and yet stick to stable shoes.

 For the same reasons, shoes with a heel Air Bag (Nike) or adidas Boost are excluded.
 Besides, treadmill running requires a firmer shoe than road running.
 The general thumb rule here is: heavier the loading weight, firmer the shoe.